MChatzakis/C-stuff/README.md

-This readme file contains C applications from multiple fields, most of them created for Computer Science assignments.
+C applications from multiple fields, most of them created for Computer Science assignments.